-Zarb is one of the beautiful and delicious treasures of Bedouin culture.
+Zarb is one of the delicious treasures of Bedouin culture.
 For centuries Bedouins in the whole Arabian Peninsula cooked their food underground in earth ovens.
-This way of cooking does not require much equipment.
-Which was important as Bedouin traveled a lot as they roamed the desert in search of water and pastures.
+This way of cooking did not require much equipment, which was important as Bedouin traveled a lot as they roamed the desert searching for water and pastures.
 Over time a few things changed.
-For example, nowadays we use metal ovens.
-And if we wrap the meat we use foil instead of palm leaves.
-In this blog we explain you in 7 steps how to prepare Zarb.
-Depending on your skills, it will take you between 4 and 5 hours to prepare your Zarb.
-Using chicken will save you an extra hour.
+For example, nowadays, we use metal barrels instead of stones.
+And if we wrap the meat, we use foil instead of palm leaves.
+In this blog, we explain how to prepare Zarb in 7 steps.
+Depending on your skills, it will take you between 4 and 5 hours to make your Zarb.
+Using chicken will save you an hour.

 If there is no pit available, the first step is to dig a big hole in the sandy soil.
-Put the metal oven casing in the hole.
-And carefully put the sand around the barrel.
+Put the metal barrel casing in it and carefully put the sand around the barrel.
 Leave the top edge above the sand.
 There you go, you made your Zarb oven.

 Step 2: Prepare the coal

 Start by making a fire with small pieces of wood.
-If the fire is burning well enough put in the big pieces of wood.
-They will catch fire and the only thing you need to do, is to let it go.
-Once the fire is gone the wood will change into hot coals.
+And when the fire is burning well enough, put in the rest of the wood.
+It will catch fire, and the only thing you need to do is to let it go.
+Once the flames are gone, the wood will change into hot coals.
 Put the hot coals on the bottom of the casing.

 Step 3: Prepare the meat

-Traditionally we make Zarb with meat like chicken, goat or sheep.
-First, you cut the meat in pieces that are roughly the same size.
-Then you wash the meat.
-Now it is ready to be marinated.
-Put water, lemon juice, garlic, salt and pepper in a bowl.
-Now add the meat and put it aside for about an hour to absorb the flavours.
-As we have no fridge in the desert, it is not possible to marinate the meat longer.
+Traditionally we make Zarb with meat like chicken, goat, or sheep.
+First, you cut the meat in roughly the same size pieces.
+Then you wash the parts and put them aside.
+Time to create a yummy marinate.
+Put water, lemon juice, garlic, salt, and pepper in a bowl and mix them.
+Now add the meat and put it aside for about an hour to absorb the flavors.
+As we have no fridge in the desert, it is impossible to let the meat marinate for a longer time.

 Step 4: Prepare the vegetables